-A really cool thing about Pentecost is that it occurred during a Jewish holy day where devout Jews from every nation were staying in Jerusalem.
+A really cool thing about Pentecost is that it occurred during a Jewish holy day when devout Jews from every nation were staying in Jerusalem.
 When the people heard the sound of the roaring winds, a large crowd gathered and were confused because they heard the disciples speaking in their own particular language.
 The people were astounded because they knew that the disciples were Galileans and could not figure out how the Galileans were speaking their language.
 In the crowd’s own languages, the disciples were speaking of the mighty acts of God.

-Through the gift of the Holy Spirit, many were saved on that day, the followers of Jesus were given understanding of what had happened and what was going to happen.
+Through the gift of the Holy Spirit, many were saved on that day, and the followers of Jesus were given an understanding of what had happened and what was going to happen.
 They were also given boldness and direction.
 In this awesome moment The Church, the Body of Christ was born!

 Read Acts 1-2 and 1 Corinthians 12:7-11.
 Look up and go over what each gift means.
 Make a Gifts of the Holy Spirit Mobile and as you are making it, pray that the Holy Spirit would give those gifts to you!

 Make something red to eat like Red Velvet Cake